 ‘Change of Use’ under the Building Act refers to a building being used for a different purpose than it is currently consented for.
 With its new use, there will be safety considerations for the users of the building.

-Further information about ‘Change of Use’ can be found on the Build Waikato website.
+Further information about ‘Change of Use’ can be found on the Ministry of Business Innovation & Employment website here.

 Need more information?